wikimedia/wikimedia-fundraising-dev/README.md

 ## Starting, stopping and rebuilding

 Start all services, or, if they're already running, rebuild any containers that need updating.
 (This is necessary for any changes to the `.env` file to take effect.)
+Note: Don't do this before running `setup.sh` for the first time.

     docker-compose up -d